utdata/rwd-mastery-assignments/ed-special-ed/rubric-wb.md

 ### Writing assignment

 Using Google Docs, write three "data nut graphs" -- a sentence (or paragraph) in a story that succinctly describes a data fact -- as if each were just a part of a complete news story.
 You don't need a lede.
-You aren't writing a whole story ... just three sentences or paragraphs, each describing of these facts. **Be sure to share the doc to me as an editor.**
+You aren't writing a whole story ... just three sentences or paragraphs describing of these facts, and then another to describe the data set.
+Also note the reporter questions that follow. **Be sure to share the doc to me as an editor.**

-- Which AUSTIN ISD school served the highest percentage of Special Education students in 2018-19?
-- Which AUSTIN ISD school had the greatest percentage point change in Special Education students from 2014-15 to 2018-19?
+- Which AUSTIN ISD school (or schools) had the greatest percentage point change in special education students from 2014-15 to 2018-19?
+What was the change in the number of students?
-  - (Another answer I will accept if described correctly is: Which AISD school had the greatest increase in special education students from 2015 to 2019?)
+- Which AISD school had the greatest increase in special education students from 2015 to 2019?
-- Describe how the number of AUSTIN ISD schools that met the 2014 "8.5%" threshold changed between 2014 and 2019.
+- Describe how the number of AUSTIN ISD schools that met the "8.5% audit threshold" changed between 2015 and 2019.
 (You can assume that threshold has already been explained earlier in the story.)

 Lastly write a paragraph that explains the **source** of your data and the **criteria** (like filtering) used in your analysis.
 Again, write this as if it were to be inserted in a larger news story.

 ### Questions for sources

-If you were writing a news story about Special Education and you had the data above, what are the **three things you want to know next**?
+If you were writing a news story about special education and you had the data above, what are the **three things you want to know next**?
 For each question, who would you ask?
 (Just titles or classes of people, not actual contacts.)

 ### Workbench assignment